Scott D Sampson, PhD

 Jennifer has been involved in the Fundraising field for over 20 years, working with not-for profits in the educational, health care, and social services sectors.

 Before joining Science World in August 2012, Jennifer was Vice President Development with the BC Lions Society for Children with Disabilities and Easter Seals Services.
 Previously, Jennifer established Gifts in Time Consulting as Principal and Charitable Gift Planner.
 She worked with organizations like the Canadian Museum of Human Rights, the Arthritis Society, BC and Yukon Division, St. Augustine Faith and Foundation School Building Campaign, and the VGH & UBC Hospital Foundation as a Senior Gift Planner.
 Jennifer was part of BCIT's Development Team and Manager of the Alumni Association.

 Jennifer has experience in all aspects of fundraising—capital campaigns, annual operating campaigns, planned giving, major gifts, fundraising events and social media giving, and has managed a successful fundraising team.
-She has also participated actively in the strategic planning and management of a complex mission-based organization, delivering valuable and highly appreciated services to the community.
+Jennifer received her CFRE designation in 2005 and participates actively in the strategic planning and management of a complex mission-based organization, delivering valuable and highly appreciated services to the community.

 Jennifer is one of the founding members of the CAGP Greater Vancouver Roundtable and LEAVE A LEGACY™ British Columbia Steering Committee, and is a member of the Canadian Association of Gift Planners and the Association of Fundraising Professionals.

 Jennifer graduated with a BA in Political Science and a BA Hons. in Sociology from Carleton University.